SimonPadbury/baselayer-3/_src/typography.md

 * Font sizes set in the variables file.
 The typographic scale is 1.250 (major third), calculated using the [Type Scale](https://type-scale.com) webapp.
 * Headings also have their font-family set using `--hf: inherit` This has been done so that you can override it.
 Headings don’t need to have the same typeface as paragraphs.
 * The headings font weight is set using `--hfw: var(--bold)` — which you can override.
 * Line heights set using the formula 1em + 0.5rem.
-Meanwhile the bottom margin is the same as for paragraphs (described above).
+Meanwhile the bottom margin is the same as for paragraphs: the line-height of _defaut_ text (1.5) made into rems (1.5rem), set by the variable `--mlh`.
+(When the default text size is 16px, the line height and margin-bottom of typographic block elements is 24px.)
 * Headings `<h2>` to `<h6>` and matching utility classes `h2` to `h6` also have top margins equal to their respective line heights (so H2 has a bigger top margin than H3, and so on)

 ```css